Dear Helen,

 This makes no sense at all.
 Helen, your instincts are absolutely spot on, and I’m stunned.
 If we were on the same continent you could see my jaw dropping.
 Infants and young toddlers taking a 5-hour group excursion for their own pleasure?
 So they won’t feel left out?
 What are these people thinking?

-Do these mistakes harm babies?
+Do these choices harm babies?
 Probably not — even if they create stress, discomfort and exhaustion.
 But what these developmentally inappropriate activities are almost certain to do is waste a child’s time, time the child could be spending engaging in self-initiated learning adventures, creating and imagining, feeling content, secure and confident in familiar surroundings, socializing, free to move and explore, empowered by knowing the routine.

 When my children were infants and toddlers, I had the sense that they shrunk every time I took them on an outing.
 They seemed so big and capable at home, kings and queens of their domain, but once they went out into the larger world they became small, more passive and a little more helpless — as if their powers had suddenly been stripped away.